gulp-cookery/gulp-chef/README.md

 ### Dynamic Configuration / Template Variable Realizing

-Some stream processors (e.g., "gulp-recipe-eachdir") programmatically modify and/or generate new configurations.
-The new configuratuin are injected to recipe's configuration at runtime.
-And templates with `${var}` syntax are realized with resolved variables.
+Some stream processors (e.g., "gulp-ccr-eachdir") programmatically modify and/or generate new configurations.
+The new configuration values are injected to recipe's configuration at runtime.
+And templates with `{{var}}` syntax are realized with resolved variables.

 ### Development / Production Mode

 Configurable recipes don't have to worry about development/production mode.
 Configurations are resolved for that specific mode already.

-### Reserved Configuration Properties
+### Reserved Configuration Properties (Keywords)

 #### name
 Name of the task.
 Only required when defining task in an array and you want to run it from CLI.